TorqBolt offers two different Zeron 100

 information.

-corrosive fluids.
+Pipework systems handling corrosive fluids frequently call for Zeron 100.
 Although many pipes and fittings are joined by welding, in some

 places it is necessary to use flange connections.
 Where corrosion of the flange

 bolts may occur it is desirable to use corrosion resistant fasteners.
-Zeron 100
+The alloy

 is available as a fastener in two different grades.
 FG grade meets the tensile

 properties of ASTM A193 grade B7.
-In addition Zeron 100 is available as fasteners
+The solution-annealed condition is also offered as fasteners

 in the solution annealed form.
 This has a lower yield and tensile strength